jaqx0r/blts/README.md

 * `./1000concurrent.sh`

 Look at the Grafana console at http://127.0.0.1:3000 and load the SLO Burn console.
 The Burn rate vs Threshold chart shows you the current short term burn rate vs the estimated threshold.
 The threshold estimate is based on a prediction of the total events over the SLO measurement period, but at a consumption rate faster the Burn Period, i.e. page if we are burning at a rate that would consume the entire error budget for one month in the next day.
 The maths can be seen in [prom/slo.rules.yml](prom/slo.rules.yml)

+Use the `./replace.sh` script to kill the pid of the process that has port 8009 open (ps ef | grep "port :8009"), and see a higher failure rate not yet page because the SLO burn rate is not breached yet.
+Then ^C the replace script, killing that backend, and there should be a high enough failure rate to trigger the SLO burn alert.